 Purchasing a convertible seat does not need to be a daunting experience despite the plethora of options on the market.
 With a few key considerations and a review of the details on how each seat compared to the rest, you have all the information you need to determine which seat will work best for your family.
 We believe the award winners can fill the niche for just about any need and budget, but if you find another seat in the group that looks more worthy for you, compare it to the top scoring or award-winning products in this review.
 The variety of options might seem overwhelming, but we have your back with information and a detailed analysis of many of the viable candidates so your decision can be as easy as 1,2,3.

 Optional Reading: Car Seat Lingo

-The terminology and definitions were taken from the National Child Passenger Safety (CPS) Certification Training Program manual.
-While some definitions have been slightly changed to increase readability, the intent/meaning is the same.
+The terms and definitions are from the National Child Passenger Safety (CPS) Certification Training Program manual, and while some definitions have been slightly changed to increase readability, the intent/meaning is the same.
 You can read these definitions here.